-If a Curse can apply to more than one Item, the victim decides which Item is lost or cursed.
+If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.

-If a Curse applies to something you don't have, ignore it.
-For instance, if you draw "Lose Your Armor" and you have no armor, nothing happens; discard the card.
+If a Curse applies to something you don't have, ignore it unless the Curse has instructions to the contrary.
+For instance, if you draw De-Feet-ed and you are not wearing Footgear, nothing happens; discard the card.